Java for Artificial Intelligence: The Best AI Programming Language

 The language once created to run cable set-top boxes continues to be a workhorse, and importantly, one that has consistently been able to find new work to do.
 Java’s performance on these rankings continues to impress all these years later.
 As it has shown a remarkable ability to adapt to a rapidly changing landscape, it’s a language that would be difficult to bet against.

 Indeed, any programming language heavily utilized by global giants such as Google is a force to be reckoned with.
 There’s no doubt about that, right?
-Moreover, the majority of android phones still currently use Java for AI solutions today, despite the increasing availability of other languages, such as Kotlin.
+Moreover, most Android phones still use Java for AI solutions today, despite the increasing availability of other languages, such as Kotlin.

 Renowned Apps That Rely Upon Java

 Supporting more than 400 million tweets per day, Java has become the backbone of Twitter’s success.
 The app initially experienced considerable performance issues before moving onto Java.
 But those problems are now a thing of the past.
 Java has enabled the social media giant to remain consistent year on year.
-And this is greatly down to the speed and reliability that the language offers.
+And this is greatly down to the language’s speed and reliability.

 “The JVM is a managed language runtime that can deal with concurrency in a very efficient way.
 It can handle these types of workloads.
 A great deal of our data was dedicated to handling the API traffic of our customers.
 That can now be managed with far fewer machines on the JVM while delivering huge boosts in performance,” Glover says.

-Furthermore, the utilization of Java also gives the company the means to get to the root of problems faster and easier than other languages would allow.
+Furthermore, using Java also gives the company the means to get to the root of problems faster and easier than other languages would allow.

 He continues, “Running a service of this scale, things go wrong all the time.
 Either because of runtime issues or because software is being deployed every hour,” he says.
 “We want to be sure we understand why those failures happen.
-With the JVM, it is a lot easier for us to examine those events in a robust way than it was with other runtimes we have used in the past.”
+With the JVM, it is a lot easier for us to examine those events more robustly than with other runtimes we have used in the past.”

 But it doesn’t end there.
 Flexibility and room for scalability are aspects that are imperative to Netflix.
 Unfortunately, not all programming languages offer room for innovation on the level that Java does.

-In a recent interview with Go Java, Andy Glover, director of delivery engineering at Netflix, makes this fact clear.
+In a recent interview with Go Java, Andy Glover, director of delivery engineering at Netflix, clarifies this.
 “Our technology infrastructure is not a house of cards.
-In order to continue to be the number one streaming video content provider on the internet, we have to continually innovate.
+To continue to be the number one streaming video content provider on the internet, we must continually innovate.
 Java is the bedrock of our software architecture.
 The core operational infrastructure of Netflix, including the monitoring tools and platform services, is all using Java.”

 Other heavyweight corporations that rely on Java developers for their AI solutions include the likes of LinkedIn, Uber, Spotify, and Amazon.
-With this in mind, there can be no question about Java being a globally trusted language, depended on by some of the biggest names around.
+With this in mind, there can be no question about Java being a globally trusted language, depending on some of the biggest names.

-It’s also estimated that a whopping 3 billion devices in the world currently run Java programs.
-Like so many aspects of the business world, the proof is in the pudding.
+It’s also estimated that a whopping 3 billion devices currently run Java programs.
+Like many aspects of the business world, the proof is in the pudding.
 And even the most hardcore fans of alternative languages cannot overlook numbers like these.

-Let’s explore the factors that make Java the go-to programming language, especially for startup owners who are building an AI solution.
+Let’s explore the factors that make Java the go-to programming language, especially for startup owners building an AI solution.

 You might also like How to Get First Clients as a Startup